Facts About Marijuana Use in 2021

 - Adolescents, who start using marijuana before they turn 18, have 4 to 7 times bigger odds of developing cannabis use disorder.

 Marijuana is a legal substance for recreational and medicinal purposes across Canada, Uruguay, South Africa, certain states in the U.S., and Australia.
-But just because it’s legal, it doesn’t mean people can’t abuse it.
+But just because it’s legal, it doesn’t mean people can’t abuse it or get addicted to it.

 On the contrary, marijuana abuse can have serious repercussions on overall health.
-If left unmanaged, it can turn into an addiction.
+If left unmanaged, it can turn into an addiction that needs treatment.
 Reports show that around 4 million individuals in the U.S. developed a cannabis use disorder.
 But, only 7% to 8% of them sought treatment.

 According to experts, the problem lies in the perception of this drug.
 Many people focus on its medicinal benefits rather than its addictive properties.
 In other words, they underestimate it.
 Although cannabis has outstanding therapeutic, anti-inflammatory, neuroprotective, antipsychotic, and anti-epileptic compounds, it can still be abused.